MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 1. **!
 Important !** Download the plugin as **Release** from github to a local *.zip - file.
 2. Install the zipped Plugin to the WordPress-Plugin-Page (Upload zip in Admin-Backend).
 3. Activate the plugin through the 'Plugins' menu in Admin-Area of WordPress
 4. The Admin settings are initialised with reasonable values.
-Change the settings in the "Fotorama-Elevatione" page for preferred settings.
+Change the settings in the "Fotorama-Elevation" page for preferred settings.
 5. Done!

 # Update or De-Installation